Leask/winston-papertrail/README.md

 ### Colorization

-The `winston-papertrail` transport supports colorization with `winston`.
+The `winston-3-papertrail` transport supports colorization with `winston`.
 Currently, the ANSI codes used for escape sequences are part of the search index, so please be advised when using colorization.

 ```Javascript
 const logger = winston.createLogger({